 Dual Law Degree Admissions

 Applicants must meet the admission standards of each degree program and should check with each College for specific entrance requirements.
 Typically, students declare their intent to pursue a dual degree before or during their first year of law school.
-Once a student is enrolled in the JD program and chooses the dual degree track, they are automatically accepted into the master’s program.
+Once a student is accepted or enrolled in the JD program and chooses the dual degree track, they are automatically accepted into the master’s program.

 In most cases, students should have a bachelor’s degree from an accredited college or university.
-Enrolled dual degree students may begin coursework in the summer prior to L1.
+JD/MPA dual degree students may begin coursework in the summer prior to L1.
 All other enrolled dual degree students complete the first year of the JD before beginning the master’s degree program coursework.
-Students then work with advisors to develop their customized course plan, selecting electives from both the College of Law and their master’s degree program.
+Students then work with advisors to develop their customized course plan, selecting electives from both the College of Law and Public Service and their master’s degree program.